piodag/rstanbdp/README.md

 ```

-Alternatively the stable varsion is available from [GitHub](https://github.com/piodag/rstanbdp) with:
+Alternatively the stable version is available from [GitHub](https://github.com/piodag/rstanbdp) with:

 ``` r
 # install.packages("devtools")